Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

 I truly appreciate his kindness and his selfless nature.
 He’s always ready to help anyone without any greed.
 Having a roommate like him has made my hostel life so much happier, and I'm just really thankful to have him as a friend.

-""I can't say in words how important they are in my life.""